SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 #### In this quick-start, we will show you how to use Prophecy Managed Airflow to Run and schedule your Spark and SQL Pipelines

-We'll take you step by step from connecting your Databricks to Prophecy Managed Airflow to creating your first [Airflow DAG](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html) and scheduling it.
+We'll take you step by step from connecting your compute cluster or warehouse to Prophecy Managed Airflow to creating your first [Airflow DAG](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html) and scheduling it.
 By the end of this training, you'll have an understanding of Airflow DAGs, be able to use our Visual interface to quickly create your DAG, and schedule this DAG on Prophecy Hosted Airflow.
 Let's dig in!

 #### You will need

 - Databricks Account
 - A Prophecy Project With Spark Pipeline or SQL Model running on Databricks

+OR

+- Snowflake Account
+- A Prophecy Project with SQL Model running on Snowflake

 If you don't have an existing project, please check out [this guide](https://docs.prophecy.io/concepts/project/#1-create-new-project) for setting up a Spark Project, and [this guide](/docs/getting-started/getting-started-with-low-code-sql.md) for setting up a SQL model in Prophecy.